Mary-xl/MarysBlog/_posts/2019-10-06-Stereo-Reconstruction-of-Small-Plants.md

 ### Experiment result

 After generating individual mesh, the surface area was calculated by summing the areas of each triangle in the mesh.
-The result of a sample tray for captured plants is shown below.
+The growth rate estimated based on surface area of one sample plant is shown below:
 ![](/img/Tray6.png)

-###

 ### Reference

--
+- Li X., Zaragoza J., Kuffner P., Ansell P., Nguyen C., Daily H., Furbank R., Sirault X., 2015.
+Growth Measurement of Arabidopsis in 2.5D from a High Throughput Phenotyping Platform.
+Proceedings of the 21st International Congress on Modelling and Simulation (MODSIM2015).
+Gold Coast, Queensland, Australia, 29 November-4 December 2015.